martin-braun/wp-base/app/public/wp-content/plugins/wordfence-login-security/readme.txt

 3. Configuration options include XML-RPC protection and login page CAPTCHA.

 == Changelog ==

+= 1.0.9 - October 12, 2021 =
+* Fix: Prevented login errors with WooCommerce integration when manual username entry is enabled on the WooCommerce registration form
+* Fix: Corrected theme incompatibilities with WooCommerce integration

 = 1.0.8 - July 19, 2021 =
 * Fix: WooCommerce integration notice can now be dismissed on any admin page